craftsmancoding/custom-content-type-manager/readme.txt

 == Changelog ==

 As of May 2015, this plugin has been shifted over to [Github](https://github.com/craftsmancoding/custom-content-type-manager) due to the shutdown of Google Code.
-Active development will occur in Github; SVN will be updated when there is a new tagged version.
+Active development will occur in Github; the SVN repo will be only updated perfunctorily per WordPress requirements when there is a new tagged version.

 The most recent SVN version of the code is located at: